ndau/commands/bin/README.md

 ### ndauapi

-Once a localnet is up and running (using `./run.sh`), you can use `ndauapi.sh` to fire up an `ndauapi` web server listening on port 3030.
+Once a localnet is up and running (using `./run.sh`), you can use `./ndauapi.sh` to fire up an `ndauapi` web server listening on port 3030.
 Then you can run commands against it such as:

 ```sh
 curl --get "http://localhost:3030/version" | jq .